 MUSIC

 National 5

 The National 5 Music Course has an integrated approach to learning and combines practical learning and understanding of music.

 The Course aims to enable candidates to:

-- broaden their knowledge and understanding of music and musical literacy by listening to music and identifying level-specific music concepts, signs and symbols

-- create original music using compositional methods

-- perform music

-Course Details

-Performing Skills

-Candidates demonstrate their performing skills by presenting a prepared programme on two instruments, or one instrument and voice.

-Composing Assignment

-Candidates demonstrate their skills in the use of at least three of the following elements of music (melody, harmony, rhythm, timbre and structure) showing their understanding through the creative and effective development of a range of musical ideas.
+- broaden their knowledge and understanding of music and musical literacy by listening to music and identifying level-specific music concepts, signs and symbols - · create original music using compositional methods - perform music Course Details Performing Skills Candidates demonstrate their performing skills by presenting a prepared programme on two instruments, or one instrument and voice.
+Composing Assignment Candidates demonstrate their skills in the use of at least three of the following elements of music (melody, harmony, rhythm, timbre and structure) showing their understanding through the creative and effective development of a range of musical ideas.
 They also self-reflect on their own original music and identify areas for improvement.

-Understanding Music

-Candidates draw on skills in aural discrimination and perception, knowledge and understanding of levelspecific music concepts, music literacy and analysis of music.
+Understanding Music Candidates draw on skills in aural discrimination and perception, knowledge and understanding of level-specific music concepts, music literacy and analysis of music.
 These skills are developed throughout the Course.

-Assessment

-The Course is assessed by a combination of internal assessment by the teacher and external assessment by the SQA.
+Assessment The Course is externally assessed by the SQA.